josephhaaga/clerk-timestamp/README.md

 $ pipx runpip josephhaaga-clerk install josephhaaga-clerk-timestamp
 ```

-Then, in your `clerk.conf` config file:
+Then, in your `.clerkrc` config file:

 ```
 ...